OneConnect Financial Technology (NYSE:OCFT) Shares Gap Up to $2.42

-OneConnect Financial Technology Co., Ltd. (NYSE:OCFT)’s share price gapped up prior to trading on Wednesday .
+OneConnect Financial Technology Co., Ltd. (NYSE:OCFT) gapped up before the market opened on Wednesday .
 The stock had previously closed at $2.42, but opened at $2.49.
-OneConnect Financial Technology shares last traded at $2.31, with a volume of 7,411 shares changing hands.
+OneConnect Financial Technology shares last traded at $2.31, with a volume of 7,411 shares.

 The firm has a fifty day simple moving average of $3.03 and a 200 day simple moving average of $6.32.
 The stock has a market cap of $916.49 million, a price-to-earnings ratio of -4.57 and a beta of 0.31.